 “Every company is a software company,” or a data company or a technology company.
-This phrase – first uttered over a decade ago in the nascent years of ecommerce, cloud services and social media – speaks to the all-encompassing impact of technology on an organisation’s ability to operate and compete.
+This phrase – first uttered over a decade ago in the nascent years of ecommerce, cloud services and social media – speaks to the all-encompassing impact of technology on an organization’s ability to operate and compete.
 Transforming into a large scale, data driven, high automated, highly connected and agile business is an incredibly complex and difficult undertaking.
-It takes a completely different mindset, skill base and organisational structure, supported by a continuously evolving technical infrastructure.
+It takes a completely different mindset, skill base and organizational structure, supported by a continuously evolving technical infrastructure.
 Most retailers have struggled through this transformation.
 Some have had great success emerging as start-ups with a fundamentally technical core, leapfrogging the competition.
 Think Amazon and Zalando.
 Here, we look at one of the practices that have empowered Zalando’s success and continues to shape their vision: the Tech Radar.

 What is a Tech Radar?

-A Tech Radar maps the current and future direction of technology adoption in an organisation.
+A Tech Radar maps the current and future direction of technology adoption in an organization.
 It helps build and evaluate a technology portfolio that will inform management, strategic planning on future projects and the larger direction of the company.

 A Tech Radar visually casts technologies and techniques as ‘blips’ on a circular web, indicating their status and relevance within the company’s technical landscape.
 These blips can represent not just technologies but also platforms, tools, patterns, frameworks and programming languages that are relevant to your industry and culture.

 Originally pioneered by Thoughtworks, there are several variations on the Tech Radar depending on your scope and objectives.
-Thoughtworks themselves use it to evaluate technologies and practices more broadly across different organisations.
+Thoughtworks themselves use it to evaluate technologies and practices more broadly across different organizations.
 Zalando’s own Tech Radar (above) has four separate technical quadrants: Datastores, Data Management, Infrastructure and (Programming) Languages.
 The Radar is ringed into four assessment statuses representing where in the adoption cycle the technology stands: Hold, Assess, Trial and Adopt.